So what are the 5 rights?

 All patients are entitled to receive safe and appropriate nursing care.
-They are entitled to receive care from a competent and knowledgeable nurse.
+Patients are entitled to receive care from a competent and knowledgeable nurse.

-It is important to follow these rules the 5 rights of patient medication administration (now 8 rights) to keep your patient safe and prevent harm.
-Nursing medication errors can happen and thinking about these points can help to avoid these errors.
+It is important to follow the rights of patient medication administration (now 8 rights) to keep your patient safe and prevent harm.
+Nursing medication errors can happen and by following these rights you can help to avoid these errors.

 By looking up information before giving the medication you are confirming the patient is receiving an appropriate drug at the appropriate dose and any anticipated side effects.
 If the dosing calculations do not apply to the patient (such as a pediatric patient dosing as an adult) call the physician to clarify.
 As a nurse if you give the medication to the patient in the incorrect dose you can be held responsible for any adverse reactions even if you followed the doctors order.

-Follow these rules every time you pass out your patient medications to show that you are a knowledgeable and caring nurse.
+Follow these guidelines for medication administration every time you pass out your patient medications to show that you are a knowledgeable and caring nurse.
 By attempting to avoid medication errors you are putting your patient's safety first and patient safety is a top priority in nursing.

-There is an excellent article on American Nurse Today by Pamela Anderson and Terri Townsend called Medication errors: Don't let them happen to you.
+There is an excellent article on American Nurse Today by Pamela Anderson called Medication errors: Don't let them happen to you.
 This is a great article, I highly recommend everyone read the free article.
-1.6 nursing contact hours are available for $15-20 depending on your membership status with the American Nurses Association.
-The course is available until 12/31/13.